 GIMP’s powerful image editing tools rely heavily on brushes for flexibility and easy customization.
-While you can create your own custom brushes (be sure to check out our tutorial on how to make GIMP brushes), why spend your time reinventing brushes that have already been made?
+While you can create your own custom brushes, why spend your time reinventing brushes that have already been made?

 Choosing the best GIMP brushes to upgrade your editing capabilities can be a time-consuming process, but I’ve sorted through some of the best brush packs that are available, including some brushes that are actually intended for use with Adobe Photoshop.

 Yes, that’s right – GIMP can use Photoshop brushes, as well as its own native brush formats!
 This means that almost all of the most popular brushes available online can be used with GIMP, as long as it’s in the ABR format, so let’s cut right to the chase and see what’s out there.

 (If you’re not sure how to install GIMP brushes, I’ll include a quick guide at the end of the list.)